-Medical Science 408 or Cellular, Molecular and Microbial Biology 413 or consent of the instructor.
+Medical Science 408 or Cellular, Molecular and Microbial Biology 413.

 Course Description:

 This course examines the strategies and techniques used in genomic and genetic studies.
 Reviews how genome editing is used in model systems to establish the functional consequences of genomic variation.
 Students can expect to gain a comprehensive understanding and broad appreciation of the significance of genomic information in the context of rare and common human diseases and genome biology.